dys2p/websites/proxysto.re/delivery/en.md

 With the [Blink Comparison](https://github.com/proninyaroslav/blink-comparison) application, you can easily compare the original photos we send you with the pattern that is in front of you.
 If the patterns match and if, after opening the inner bag, all the elements of the substance fall loosely together, our current assessment is that an unauthorized access attempt is very unlikely.
 Keep in mind that applying high pressure to the sealed package can distort the pattern.

 If your email client does not support verification of PGP-signed emails, you can learn [for example here](https://web.archive.org/web/20230227141306/https://rvnrstnsyh.dev/pgp_mime_signature_verification) how to verify PGP signed emails manually.
 To verify, you need our public PGP key, which you can find [on our website](https://dys2p.com/en/contact.html) and on [GitHub](https://github.com/dys2p/websites/blob/main/proxysto.re/contact/en.md).

+<h2 id="lockers">Lockers</h2>

+You can pick up ordered goods contactlessly in our store.
+For this purpose we have several lockers, the two largest are 59 x 40 x 58 cm.
+To mitigate possible theft attempts during our opening hours, we padlock some unused lockers as well.
+We will intervene in case of high noise levels, which may occur during break-in attempts.
+Nevertheless, we cannot guarantee one hundred percent security.

+In order for us to secure the locker and for you (or someone picking it up for you) to unlock it, you will need to send us a padlock with a maximum shackle diameter of 9 mm, along with a key or number code and your order number – by mail or in person in one of the designated mailboxes in our store.
+Keep in mind that mail can be lost or monitored.
+Make sure you use a secure padlock and recognize your padlock on site.